 What's the story?

-In this Marx Brothers comedy, fast-talking fortune hunter Otis P. Driftwood (Groucho) is after dim dowager Mrs. Claypool (Margaret Dumont).
-Mrs. Claypool brings Italian opera stars Rosa (Kitty Carlisle) and the cruel Rodolfo Laspari (Walter Woolf King) to the U.S. on board an ocean liner.
+In Marx Brothers comedy, A NIGHT AT THE OPERA, fast-talking fortune hunter Otis P. Driftwood (Groucho) is after dim dowager Mrs. Claypool (Margaret Dumont).
+Mrs. Claypool brings Italian opera stars Rosa (Kitty Carlisle) and the cruel Rodolfo Laspari (Walter Woolf King) to the United States onboard an ocean liner.
 Talented tenor Riccardo (Allan Jones), who loves Rosa, his manager Fiorello (Chico), and Tomasso (Harpo), Rodolfo's abused dresser, stow away in Driftwood's steamer trunk.
 They manage to get off the boat disguised as bearded Russian aviators, but are discovered and are chased by a New York detective.
 When Rosa refuses Rodolfo's romantic advances, she is fired.
-But Tomasso and Fiorello wrack havoc on the opera's performance of \"Il Trovatore,\" until Rosa and Riccardo come in and save the show.
+But Tomasso and Fiorello wreak havoc on the opera's performance of "Il Trovatore" until Rosa and Riccardo come in and save the show.

 Is it any good?